Last update: Wed Oct 3 17:28:26 2007 ... Thu Aug 26 06:52:27 2021

 How do I print to a specific printer?

 Use the lp or lpr commands with an option that names the printer queue:

 % lpr -Pjwb320 myfile.ps % lp -d jwb320 myfile.ps

 What kinds of files can I print?

-All of our printers support ASCII text and PostScript, and a few of the newer ones also support PDF.
+All of our printers support ASCII text, PostScript, and PDF.
 However, the printing system software can convert several common page and image formats to a format suited to a particular printer, so usually, you can use the lp or lpr command with the filename that you want to print.
 With more complex document formats, such as from word processors or spread sheets, use the File -> Print menu path, and select printing to a named printer, or to a file.

 How do I find out where my print job is?

 Use the lpq (line-printer queue), optionally specifying a printer queue name: